 When can I expect to feel my baby move?

-Most women feel their baby's first kicks between 16-22 weeks of pregnancy.
-Some women feel their baby kick earlier than that and some a little later.
+Typically, women start feeling their baby's first kicks between 16-22 weeks of pregnancy.
+However, some may feel them earlier, while others may experience them a little later.

 What does it feel like?

-If you're worried about your baby's lack of movement, drink some juice, eat a snack, and lay down.
-This will give the baby a jump start of energy and encourage him or her to move around.
+If you're concerned about your baby's reduced movement, try drinking some juice, eating a snack, and lying down.
+This can provide a burst of energy to the baby and encourage movement.

-If you notice a definite change in your baby's kicks and movements, call your doctor or midwife.
-They will most likely ask to see you and confirm that all is well with your baby.
+If you notice a significant change in your baby's kicks and movements, reach out to your doctor or midwife.
+They will likely want to see you and ensure that everything is well with your baby.